 Most kungfu practitioners today are worse.
-If they were attacked by a Boxer, a Taekwondo practitioner, a Karateka, or a martial artist or sportsman of any style, he would not know what to do.
+If they were attacked by a Boxer, a Taekwondo practitioner, a Karateka, or a martial artist or sportsman of any style, they would not know what to do.
 At best they would fight using other martial art techniques.
 They do not know how to use their kungfu.
 Strictly speaking they are not kungfu practitioners, they are kungfu gymnasts.
 But genuine kungfu practitioners are good fighters.

 A student trained by Begger Su in his Drunken Kungfu would be able to use his Drunken Kungfu effectively against any attack.
 Yes, against any attack, including being pinned-down, if an opponent was foolish enough to pin him down.

 Was Beggar Su a master of Hung Gar (Southern Shaolin), and then the drunken boxing was only a subset or individual form of his overall Hung Gar syllabus?
 If so, again, did he invent this form or was it passed onto him from another master?